 The Front and Back Facing pieces are stitched together at the short edges.
 The outer Facing edge is folded under approx 5mm (1/4″).

 Join the Front to Back at the shoulder edges.
+Press the seam allowance towards the Back.
+Topstitch.

 Pin the facing to the Front/Back piece. hand tack all around.
 Sew.